jatofg/nawa/docs/environment.md

 ```

 All of the above also applies to GET and COOKIE variables.
 A detailed
-documentation of the methods is available here: `nawa::Request::GPC`.
+documentation of the methods is available here: `nawa::request::GPC`.
 An example can be found in `examples/contactform.cpp`.

 ### Special methods for POST data